Composable Coresets for Constrained Determinant Maximization and Beyond

-In the simpler case of partition constraint, the data set $V$ is partitioned into $s$ groups $V_1,\cdots, V_s$ and we are provided with $s$ numbers $k_1,\cdots,k_s$, and the goal is to pick $k_i$ points from group $i$ such that the overall determinant (or more generally diversity) of the chosen $k=\sum_i k_i$ points is maximized.
-This can be used to control the contribution of each group in a summary: e.g. bound the number of movies from each genre in a recommendation system, and has further applications in the context of fair data summarization.
-More generally, given a matroid $([n],\mathcal{I})$ of rank $k$, the problem of finding a basis of the matroid that maximizes the determinant admits a $\min\{k^{O(k)},O(d)^{d^3}\}$ approximation, and it improves to $\min\set{e^{O(k)}, d^{O(d)}}$ for the estimation problem when the goal is to only estimate the value of the optimal solution \cite{Madan2020MaximizingDU, nikolov2016maximizing,BLPST22}.
+In the simpler case of a partition constraint, the data set $V$ is partitioned into $s$ groups $V_1,\cdots, V_s$ and we are provided with $s$ numbers $k_1,\cdots,k_s$, and the goal is to pick $k_i$ points from each group $i$ such that the overall determinant (or more generally diversity) of the chosen $k=\sum_i k_i$ points is maximized.
+This setting allows for fine-grained control over the contribution of each group in the selected summary: for example, limiting the number of movies from each genre in a recommendation system, and has further applications in the context of fair and balanced data summarization (see e.g. \cite{mahabadi2023core}).
+More generally, given a matroid $([n],\mathcal{I})$ of rank $k$, the problem of finding a basis of the matroid that maximizes the determinant admits a $\min\{k^{O(k)},d^{O(d)}\}$ approximation, and it improves to $\min\set{e^{O(k)}, d^{O(d)}}$ for the {\em estimation} problem where the goal is to only estimate the value of the optimal solution \cite{Madan2020MaximizingDU, nikolov2016maximizing,BLPST22,brown2022efficient}.